sgmurphy/wordpress-plugins/formidable/readme.txt

 == Elevate Your Online Store with WooCommerce Product Order Forms ==

-As the only WordPress form builder plugin fully integrated with WooCommerce, Formidable supercharges your online store.
+As the only WordPress form creator plugin fully integrated with WooCommerce, Formidable supercharges your online store.

 Design intricate product order forms with custom calculation fields, effortlessly funneling data into the WooCommerce cart for dynamic pricing options, streamlining the shopping experience for your customers.

 == Innovative Quiz and Calculator Forms ==

-Beyond simple order forms, our quiz maker excels in creating engaging web calculators and quizzes.
+Beyond simple order forms, our quiz maker excels in creating engaging web calculators and quiz forms.
 From educational assessments to viral BuzzFeed-style quizzes, Formidable's robust features facilitate the creation, management, and display of interactive content that captivates and grows your audience.

 == Sophisticated WordPress User Registration and Profile Forms ==